edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

-The technology in question was a commercial food product[^2], and it was claimed that this product was a major contributor to human disease. *If that were true*, some healthier alternatives would need to be developed.
+The technology in question was a commercial food product[^2], and it was claimed that this product was a major contributor to human disease. *If that was true*, some healthier alternatives would need to be developed.
 We might then focus on the science of their flavour and texture, such that *in the event that they were needed* people might find them tolerable to consume.
 This is a common tendency in